clo4/deno_jamf_school/README.md

 # deno_jamf_school

 This is an **unofficial API wrapper for Jamf School**.
-It is written in TypeScript, designed to be used in the Deno runtime, and targeted towards school IT administrators.
+It's written in TypeScript, designed for Deno, and targeted towards school IT administrators.
 It aims to be idiomatic, easy to use, safe for production, and well documented.

 The library introduction ([src/README.md](src/README.md)) has usage examples.